-According to the World Health Organization (WHO), there are more than one billion disabled people in the world, making up approximately 15% of the world’s population.
-Figures of the number of disabled people in Syria are shocking.
-WHO reports 30,000 injuries each month, in addition to the 1.5 million people with permanent disabilities.
+According to the World Health Organization (WHO), 30,000 people are injured in Syria each month, in addition to the 1.5 million people with permanent disabilities.

-Much of the disabled population in Syria resides in overcrowded camps.
+Much of the disabled population in Syria reside in overcrowded camps.
 Living in a war-torn country, these people lack the most basic necessities of life.
-SRD always strives to seek out these individuals, in order to relieve them and provide them with security.
+Syria Relief & Development (SRD) strives to seek out these individuals in order to provide them with relief and security.

-When SRD’s field response team found Mahmoud’s tent in Shamarikh Camp, they could sense the deep depression his family was feeling, especially in Mahmoud, who could not even leave the tent.
-Mahmoud was in need of a wheelchair to simply move on his own.
-After assessing his needs, SRD provided the desperately-needed wheelchair to Mahmoud, along with other basic hygiene necessities.
-Upon discovering his passion for drawing, they also gifted him a basket of art supplies after learning about his love for drawing.
+When SRD’s field response team arrived at Mahmoud’s tent in Shamarikh Camp, they could sense the deep sorrow his family was experiencing, especially Mahmoud, who was unable to leave the tent.
+He needed a wheelchair to get around on his own.
+SRD assessed Mahmoud’s needs and provided him with a much-needed wheelchair, as well as other basic hygiene products.
+They also gave him a basket of art supplies after learning about his love for drawing.

 Mahmoud is entitled to an education as well as a nurturing atmosphere.
 He was admitted into SRD’s case management program to provide him with psychological support and treatment.
 SRD aims to relieve the suffering of the Syrian people by prioritizing their treatment.